Dedicated Sign-in Partnerships

 Update on our activities

 All listeners are invited to sign in – just once - with an email address, so that we can make the service more relevant and personal.
+Normally there is a monthly subscription charge of £4.99, but this is waived for those introduced from our sponsoring partners.
 As a result of the sign-in we know who's listening and to what: something which is not possible under DAB transmission.

 Our weekly newsletter goes out each Monday afternoon.
 It contains easy access podcast links to the week’s fresh programming, and editorial comment.
 If you’re not receiving it, please sign in for audio access – live or podcast - via our Share Radio website or apps: this is a newsletter worth receiving, and comes as an integral part of our service.

 Share Radio is promoted on social media, and we welcome any opportunity to place a widget link on other websites.

 Our own website is actively used and maintained, and includes both schedule and programme details.
-The podcast section, containing an archive of over 6,000 programmes, is in frequent use and attracts c.
-29% of new sign ins (39% of people signing in first access Share Radio via ‘Listen Live’ and 30% via our Apps).
+The podcast section, containing an archive of over 7,000 programmes, is in frequent use and attracts c.
+29% of new sign ins.

 Fresh programme content is really good: here's some samples - from Simon Rose – ‘The Bigger Picture’ (our political round-up), ‘The Week That Was and The Week Ahead’ (UK markets), ‘Gadgets and Gizmos’ and the ‘Business of Film’.
 Georgie Frost presents the ‘This Is Money’ show with their editor, Simon Lambert.
 We've also new programmes from Nigel Cassidy (‘Dealing with Divorce’) and Ed Bowsher (market comment), Jonathan Davis’s ‘Talking Money’ with fund managers, the Institute of Economic Affairs, Sue Dougan’s ‘Track Record’ and ‘Motley Fool’.